RITlug/teleirc/.github/CONTRIBUTING.md

     This makes git diffs easier to read.
 -->

-This document is a guide on how to contribute to the Teleirc project.
+This is a guide on how to contribute to the TeleIRC project.
 It explicitly defines working practices of the development team.
 The goal of this document is to help new contributors get up to speed with working on the project.
 It is a living document and may change.